Webs and canonical bases in degree two: Web-matching duality

-We arrive at our main combinatorial assertion. \begin{thm}[Web-matching duality] For $T \in {\rm SYT}(2^k)$, let $W = W(\mathfrak{t}_T)$ be a web diagram constructed via our tableau-to-web map.
+We arrive at our main combinatorial assertion. \begin{theorem}[Web-matching duality] For $T \in {\rm SYT}(2\omega_k)$, let $W = W(\mathfrak{t}_T)$ be a web diagram constructed via our tableau-to-web map.
 Let $M = T(M)$ be the noncrossing matching corresponding to $T$ under the Catalan bijection.